VirtuallyCreative/ollie-ui/docs/page0/README.md

 # Ecosystem

-The idea for Ollie to be a rapid SPA starter kit means it makes little assumptions about what front-end stack you're going to use.
+Ollie is a rapid SPA starter kit meaning it makes little assumptions about what front-end stack you're going to use with it.

 Out of the box, Ollie contains a micro CSS framework also made by Virtually(Creative) called, [Allegretto](https://allegretto.herokuapp.com).